The Sachs Program for Arts Innovation

 How to Apply

-The Sachs Program’s grantmaking supports innovative arts activities throughout the Penn community, providing funding to Penn faculty, staff, students, alumni, departments, programs, and centers.
+The Sachs Program for Arts Innovation supports arts activities across the University of Pennsylvania community with grant opportunities for Penn faculty, staff, students, departments, programs, and centers.

-Grants range from $250 to $25,000, and fund a wide variety of activities aligned with the funder’s vision to support teaching art, making art, and presenting art, as well as their aim to provide Penn students with increased access to the arts.
+Grant awards range in amount, with the largest being $25,000, and provide funding for a wide variety of activities aligned with the funder’s vision to support teaching, making, and presenting art, consistent with their aim to provide Penn students with increased access to the arts.

 Student Grants